Skip to content

 Install DataKit Agent

-Before performing link analysis on systems and applications, you need to deploy the TrueWatch DataKit collector on each target host to collect the necessary link data.
+Before performing system and application link analysis, you need to deploy the TrueWatch DataKit collector on each target host to collect the necessary link data.

 DDTrace is used to receive, process, and analyze Tracing protocol data.
 Execute the following command to enable the DDTrace collector.
-For configurations of other third-party Tracing collectors, please refer to Integrations.
+For other third-party Tracing collection configurations, please refer to Integrations.

 After configuration, restart DataKit: